sd95054/java-dse-demo/README.md

 The source code is under _src/main/java_.

-The detailed instructions are in the top level file: _Getting_Started_usingJava_Driver_.txt
+The detailed instructions are in the top level file: `Getting_Started_usingJava_Driver.md`

 Feel free to use.